Heavy Equipment Maintenance

 Salaries According to BLS

 Average salaries range from $52,510 to $56,250 (25th to 75th percentile) for careers related to equipment maintenance.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Heavy Equipment Maintenance
+Amount of Education Required for Careers Related to Equipment Maintenance

-Some careers associated with equipment maintenance require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with equipment maintenance may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to equipment maintenance have obtained the following education levels.